 You can sometimes make the case of doing good work without a monetary cost.
 The problem is that since you are working for free, you’re not receiving anything in return.
 This is where you need to change your paradigm and mindset.
 Start demanding something in return for your work and start demanding it before you start.

-This “something” is up to you but whatever you agree upon make sure it’s worth real value to you.
-In some cases this may be money but many times a written recommendation, a good review, or an important introduction can be worth more than money.
+This “something” is up to you but whatever you agree upon making sure it’s worth real value to you.
+In some cases, this may be money but many times a written recommendation, a good review, or an important introduction can be worth more than money.
 Figure out something that benefits you for the work you’re doing and get an agreement that this debt will be paid to you.
-This needs to be a real commitment, not some “oh I’m sure they’ll do me a favor down the road”.
+This needs to be a real commitment, not some “oh I’m sure they’ll do me favour down the road”.

 Both parties need to understand exactly what the other is responsible for and when it’s due.
 This also demands an upfront discussion and agreement with the party you’re about to do work for.

 Too many times I see the same people busting their ass for the project after project with nothing to show for it in six months after they’re finished.
 This is madness you need not participate in.
 Not everyone or every opportunity will be able to offer value in return.
 This is perfectly fine and you need to hold out for one that will.
 By saying no to poor opportunities you keep yourself open to a project that’s a better fit.